organicplanning/hackedfonts/README.md

 - GNU Unifont's only size fits right into PragmataPro's larger than usual size step between 10 and 11 pixels.
 - PragmataPro has a larger i-dot. smaller line spacing and it seems stretched by one pixel compared with GNU Unifont.
 - [Luculent](http://eastfarthing.com/luculent/) also has the large i-dot, is also pixel sharp between 7 and 14px and includes zodiac signs and [sparklines](https://aur.archlinux.org/packages/sparklines-git/).
-- By the slight stretching, PragmataPro feels more refined."designed".
+- By the slight stretching, PragmataPro feels more refined/"designed".
 Personally, I prefer GNU Unifont most of the time.
   I like the feel, but surprisingly I like the feel of GNU Unicode better.
 - GNU Unifont supports east asian characters, unlike PragmataPro.
 - [Iosevka](https://be5invis.github.io/Iosevka/) is an agreeable Pragmata Pro replacement for antialiased rendering.